komahanb/komahanb.github.io/_pages/computational-infrastructure.md

 ![](/files/ouu-span-2.png)

-For implementation of the computational physics framework, I prefer to work with abstracted mathematical models with generic forms and merely use their state and design variable derivatives to implement the numerical solution framework.
+I adopt abstracted mathematical models with generic forms and wire their state and design variable derivatives to implement the numerical solution framework.

 - For implementation of the solution framework, the residuals and their state derivatives (Jacobian) are wired into linear and nonlinear solution methods.